friends-of-wp/rfc-fwp-01-settings/README.md

 - **Open Source** - This library is open source and everybody should have access to it.

 - **Complete** - All standard configuration field types should be included.
-E.g. integer, url, string, email, range, image.
+E.g. integer, URL, string, email, range, image.

 - **Extensible** - It should be very easy to extend the system with individual fields types.